csells/min-typescript-html-template/README.md

-# my-typescript-html-template
+# min-typescript-html-template
-A minimal project to enable Typescript file watching on a web site project.
+A minimal project to enable Typescript file watching on a website project.

 # usage
 Get this party started: